1. Home

 6. How to communicate more effectively with people who are hearing impaired

-Wearing a mask or face covering has a significant impact on communication for people who are hearing impaired.
+Wearing a mask has a significant impact on communication for people who are hearing impaired.

 Usually, people with hearing loss communicate more easily simply by being able to see the facial expressions of the person they are talking to.

-This means that wearing a mask or face covering is a barrier to communication, even for people who wear hearing aids.
+This means that wearing a mask is a barrier to communication, even for people who wear hearing aids.
 Words that are similar can be confused, sound is muffled, it is impossible to lipread and see people’s facial expressions.

 How to recognize someone who is hearing impaired

-Here are some clues that can help you recognize someone who is hearing impaired and might have difficulty understanding you when you interact with them when you are wearing a mask or face covering:
+Here are some clues that can help you recognize someone who is hearing impaired and might have difficulty understanding you when you interact with them when you are wearing a mask:

 • The person tells you they are hearing impaired;